marianealidio/meal-hacker/README.md

 Open **Terminal** and run these commands one at a time:

 Navigate to meal-hacker-main

-ex.
+Ex.
 It is in Downloads
 ```
-cd ~/Downloads/meal-hacker-main
+cd %USERPROFILE%\Downloads\meal-hacker-main
 ```

 **2. Create a virtual environment**